det-kgl-bibliotek/webdanica/webapp_install.md

 # Configuration of the webapp

 ## configuration of the environment
-There is an env setting in webdanica_setting.xml.
+There is an env setting in `webdanica_setting.xml`.

 The environment is used in the header of the mails being sent
 Header: